In this guide, we address everything that you need to know about proposing in 2023.

 - Plan the details.
 Once you have an idea of when and where you want to propose, start thinking about the details.
 This might include what you will wear, what you will say, and whether you want to involve anyone else in the proposal.

 - Practice what you will say.
 (See below.)
 It’s natural to feel nervous when proposing, so take some time to practice what you will say.
 This will help you feel more confident and prepared when the moment arrives.

 - Get the ring.
 Choose a ring that reflects your partner’s style and personality.

 - Propose!
 When the moment arrives, take a deep breath and pop the question.
 Be yourself and speak from the heart.

 - Celebrate!
 Once your partner says yes, take a moment to celebrate and enjoy this special moment together.

 Preparing Your Proposal Speech

-There’s an old adage which still applies today.
-No speech can be too short.
+There’s an old adage that still applies today.
+No speech is too short.

 The point is not to be glib and self-dismissive, just keep your proposal compact enough to get to the point before it gets lost in the content.

 Typically, the speech isn’t read from a paper but comes from the heart.
 That doesn’t mean that you can’t organize your thoughts in your mind in advance.
 In fact, it’s probably a good idea.